osslab-pku/gfi-bot/README.md

 ML-powered 🤖 for finding and labeling good first issues in your GitHub project!

+The introduction of the bot is submitted to [FSE 2022 Demo](https://2022.esec-fse.org/track/fse-2022-demonstrations) --- GFI-Bot: Automated Good First Issue Recommendation on GitHub

-The tool is based on the following paper:
+The embedded ML approach is introduced in the following paper:
 W. Xiao, H. He, W. Xu, X. Tan, J. Dong, M. Zhou.
 Recommending Good First Issues in GitHub OSS Projects.
 Accepted at [ICSE'2022](https://conf.researchr.org/home/icse-2022).

 ## Get Started